HomeEmployee Benefits in Canada: Essential Perks to Attract Top Talent

 Mandatory Benefits in Canada

-This federal program provides retirement, disability, and survivor benefits.
+The CPP not only provides retirement income, but also disability benefits and survivor benefits for qualified recipients.
 Employers must deduct CPP contributions from employee pay and match them dollar for dollar.

-This provincial/territorial insurance system supports workers who are injured or become ill on the job.
+Workers’ Compensation is a provincial/territorial insurance system that supports workers who are injured or become ill on the job.
 Employers must register with their local workers’ comp board and pay premiums based on industry and risk level.

 Vacation Pay